RobZyg/Assignment1/index.md

 ### Motivation

 It is illegal to operate a mobile phone whilst driving in Australia.
 Limited functions such as GPS on the mobile phone be used as long as it secure secured in a commercially designed holder.
 All other functions (including video calls, texting, emailing, task management, photography, social media, shopping and share economy apps) are prohibited.
-Furthermore, a the reason that it is not legal to text and drive is provide by a September 2015 fact sheet co-authored by  Motor Accident Insurance Commission and the Queensland University of Technology.
-Reports have indicated that driver distraction is one of the main causes of road crashes, accounting for approximately 1 in 4 car crashes , furthermore, using a mobile phone whilst driving is highly distracting and increases risks of a crash by four-fold.
-Despite the dangers and illegality, approximately 25% of surveyed Queensland drivers reported using their hand-held mobile phone on a daily basis to answer or make calls, as well as read text messages, while 14% reported using their hand-held phone to send a text message on a daily basis.
+Reports have indicated that driver distraction is one of the main causes of road crashes, accounting for approximately 1 in 4 car crashes (US Department of Transporation, 2006), furthermore, using a mobile phone whilst driving is highly distracting and increases risks of a crash by four-fold (VicRoads, 2011).
+Despite the dangers and illegality, approximately 25% of surveyed Queensland drivers reported using their hand-held mobile phone on a daily basis to answer or make calls, as well as read text messages, while 14% reported using their hand-held phone to send a text message on a daily basis (White, K.M., Walsh, S.P., Hyde, M.K., & Watson, B.C, 2010).
 The App is designed to limit the distraction to the driver and provide some positive utility in the form of a parked car locator.

 #### Description